curv3d/curv/README.rst

 The current release is 0.1: "mesh export":

 * The language and shape library are stable, except where documented otherwise.
-* STL and OBJ file export (for 3D printing) is now implemented.
+* STL, OBJ and X3D file export (for 3D printing) is now implemented.
 * STL file import and a Windows port are still in the future.
 * To install the software, see `<BUILD.md>`_.
 * The documentation is here: `<docs/README.rst>`_.